orange-cpp/omath/README.md

 - **Ease of Use**: Simplified interface for convenient integration into various projects.
 - **Projectile Prediction**: Projectile prediction engine with O(N) algo complexity, that can power you projectile aim-bot.
 - **3D Projection**: No need to find view-projection matrix anymore you can make your own projection pipeline.
+- **Collision Detection**: Production ready code to handle collision detection by using simple interfaces.
+- **No Additional Dependencies**: No additional dependencies need to use OMath except unit test execution

 ## Getting Started
 ### Prerequisites